 At the Hanover, MD law firm of Hartel, DeSantis & Howie, LLP, our attorneys for defending against drunk driving charges want you to know what you could be facing for a first-time offense, a second offense or repeat offense DUI/DWI charge.
-If you have been charged or arrested, make sure you protect your rights by calling us at (443) 749-5111 to schedule a free consultation with an experienced DUI/DWI defense lawyer.Maryland DUI/DWI Laws and Penalties
+If you have been charged or arrested, make sure you protect your rights by calling us at (443) 749-5111 to schedule a free consultation for personal injury cases with an experienced DUI/DWI defense lawyer.Maryland DUI/DWI Laws and Penalties

 Many people are confused by the terms DUI and DWI, and in many places they are used interchangeably.
 However, in Maryland, they are two separate and distinct charges.
 A DUI (driving under the influence) charge means that your blood alcohol level (BAC) is .08 or greater.
 A DWI (driving while intoxicated) means that your blood alcohol level is .07.
 In most states, that does not make you legally drunk.
 In Maryland, it does.

 Penalties for the more serious charge of DUI include: